- Avoid the temptation to go out and buy the first kart you see off eBay, or karting websites, buying unsuitable

 Before going racing you need to join a kart club and then you can enter any of the hundreds of race meetings that are held throughout the UK every year.
-A Race Entry should normally be carried out two weeks before the race meeting are completed online from the kart club's website, usually through the Alpha Timing system.
+A Race Entry should normally be carried out at least two weeks before the race meeting are completed online from the kart club's website, usually through the Alpha Timing system.

-Protrain run an internationally successful racing team, we can help you take the next steps once you have secured your MS UK Novice licence and have decided that karting is the sport for you.
+Protrain run a successful racing team, we can help you take the next steps once you have secured your MS UK Novice licence and have decided that karting is the sport for you.